 3. Get out of the house/office.
 A few minutes’ fresh air or sunshine can work wonders for motivation levels after hours of being mired in a pit of procrastination.

 5. If all else fails and you really cannot bear to do The Thing That Cannot Be Done, outsource it to a professional.
-Free up your valuable time to do the things you truly care about and hire a PA or Virtual Assistant to get the job done in half the time and for half the cost of doing it yourself.
-If the task isn’t something a VA can do (we draw the line at mowing the lawn and picking your mother-in-law up from bingo) you can bet they can find you someone who does!
+Free up your valuable time to do the things you truly care about and hire a Virtual Assistant to get the job done in half the time and for half the cost of doing it yourself.
+If the task isn’t something a VA can do, you can bet they can find you someone who does!

 And if you can’t, hire someone who can.